WLCG-AuthZ-WG/common-jwt-profile/profile.md

 # Introduction

 This document describes how WLCG users may use the available geographically distributed resources without X.509 credentials.
 In this model, clients are issued with bearer tokens; these tokens are subsequently used to interact with resources.
-The tokens may contain authorization groups and/or capabilities, according to the preference of the VO, applications and relying parties.
+The tokens may contain authorization groups and/or capabilities, according to the preference of the VO, applications, and relying parties.

 Wherever possible, this document builds on existing standards when describing profiles to support current and anticipated WLCG usage.
 In particular, three major technologies are identified as providing the basis for this system: OAuth2 (RFC 6749 & RFC 6750), [OpenID Connect](http://openid.net/developers/specs/)  and JSON Web Tokens (RFC 7519).
 Additionally, trust roots are established via OpenID Discovery or OAuth2 Authorization Server Metadata (RFC 8414).
 This document provides a profile for OAuth2 Access Tokens and OIDC ID Tokens. **The WLCG Token Profile version described by this document is “1.0”.**

 The profile for the usage of JSON Web Tokens (RFC 7519) supports distributed authentication and authorization within the WLCG.
 The JWT profile is meant as a mechanism to transition away from the existing GSI-based (Globus) system where authentication is based on X509 proxy certificates and authorization is based on VOMS extensions and identity mapping.

-The trust model used in this profile is VO-centric and uses the concept of transitive trust: an individual establishes an identity within the VO (through an identity proofing mechanism not described here) and any authentication mechanism happens within the scope of the VO.
-This is in strong contrast to the current X509-based system where a global identity is established completely orthogonal to the VO.
+The trust model used in this profile is VO-centric and uses the concept of transitive trust: an individual establishes an identity within the VO (through an identity-proofing mechanism not described here) and any authentication mechanism happens within the scope of the VO.
+This is in strong contrast to the current X.509-based system where a global identity is established completely orthogonal to the VO.

 The WLCG has identified two strong use cases for these profiles: issuing information about an identity and issuing bearer-token-based authorizations.
-Identities are typically needed within a VO’s services, which might provide different views or authorization based on the individual’s identity within the VO.
+Identities are typically needed within a VO’s service, which might provide different views or authorization based on the individual’s identity within the VO.

 We do not see the VO-based identity being authenticated from a bespoke username/password for the WLCG, but rather through the various global identity federations in use by the community.
 For CERN-centric VOs, this may be as simple as integrating with CERN SSO; however, it is considered out-of-scope for this document.

 Note that the authorization model is VO-centric: the VO is authorizing access to its distributed pool of resources.
-The user authentication and the resource authorization are independent in such a way that a user authenticating with e.g. a SAML (Security Assertion Markup Language) assertion issued by their home organisation with a certain validity period may be provisioned by the VO with an OAuth2 Access Token with a different validity period.
+The user authentication and the resource authorization are independent in such a way that a user authenticating with e.g. a SAML (Security Assertion Markup Language) assertion issued by their home organization with a certain validity period may be provisioned by the VO with an OAuth2 Access Token with a different validity period.

 Although VOs could implement their own solutions according to an agreed specification, it is hoped that a common implementation can be used (analogous to how VOMS-Admin is operated at CERN).

-One item not addressed in detail in this document is how the issuer decides on whether to issue tokens - and how the token transits from the issuer to the client.
+One item not addressed in detail in this document is how the issuer decides on whether to issue a token - and how the token transits from the issuer to the client.
 It is envisioned that Access and ID Tokens linked to a user identity be acquired through OIDC flows and that WLCG VOs will decide on their issuing policy.
-An exception to this is the OAuth2 Client Credential Authentication flow, since there is no user identity associated with the client.
+An exception to this is the OAuth2 Client Credential Authentication flow since there is no user identity associated with the client.
 OAuth2 flows may be used following OIDC authentication, for example for token exchange or introspection.
 A description of these flows is provided in the Appendix.

 ## Glossary